-... is a nationally representative birth cohort study of babies in England which has been commissioned by the Department for Education (DfE).
+is a nationally representative birth cohort study of babies in England which has been commissioned by the Department for Education (DfE).
 The study will answer important scientific and policy questions regarding the family, early education, and childcare determinants of early school success.

-Babies born in September-November 2021; 8,500 families invited to take part in 2022; sample drawn from HMRC Child Benefit record.

-five-wave longitudinal survey of children from nine months to five years, combination of questionnaires and video/audio recordings, innovative smartphone app (BabySteps) and Teacher Tapp app.
+Babies born in September-November 2021; 8,500 families invited to take part in 2022; sample drawn from HMRC Child Benefit record five-wave longitudinal survey of children from nine months to five years, combination of questionnaires and video/audio recordings, innovative smartphone app (BabySteps) and Teacher Tapp app

-• Early Life Cohort Feasibility Study (ELC-FS) ... is a two-year project starting in April 2021 which will test the feasibility of a new UK-wide birth cohort study (evaluation in 2023; if successful, new, larger main study anticipated in 2023).
+• Early Life Cohort Feasibility Study (ELC-FS) is a two-year project, which started in April 2021 and tests the feasibility of a new UK-wide birth cohort study (expected to be completed in June 2024).

-- COVID Social Mobility & Opportunities Study (COSMO) ... is a national cohort study of more than 12,000 young people from across England, who were in Year 11 in academic year 2020-21, and will examine the short-, medium-, and long-term impacts of the COVID-19 pandemic on educational inequality and social mobility. - -> First data now available via the UK Data Service: "COVID Social Mobility and Opportunities Study: Wave 1, 2021-2022".
+• COVID Social Mobility & Opportunities Study (COSMO) is a national cohort study of more than 12,000 young people from across England, who were in Year 11 in academic year 2020-21, and will examine the short-, medium-, and long-term impacts of the COVID-19 pandemic on educational inequality and social mobility.

-(UK Data Service > Study)
+-> First data available via the UK Data Service: "COVID Social Mobility and Opportunities Study: Wave 1, 2021-2022" (UK Data Service > Study).